UCL-ARC-Workshops/202401-echild-workshop/web_source/cities/europe/finland/turku.md

 ### What we would like to see there

-I'd like to see a proper winter in January (-35ºC)
+I'd like to see a proper winter in January (-35ºC - that's the lowest record)

 ### Extra information